Jackson Rathbone: Career

 After being in Los Angeles for a short time, Rathbone was cast in Disney 411, where he interviewed up-and-coming personalities like Hilary Duff and the sister duo Aly & AJ.
 He also had guest roles on The O.C. and Close to Home.
 His film roles include work in Molding Clay, Pray for Morning, and Travis and Henry.
 In 2005, he got the role of Nicholas Fiske in ABC Family's original series Beautiful People.
 In a 2008 interview, he stated it was his first leading role and was his most difficult role to fit into.

 In 2008, he played Jasper Hale in the film Twilight, based on the best-selling novel by Stephenie Meyer.
 He reprised his role in the sequels to Twilight, The Twilight Saga: New Moon, The Twilight Saga: Eclipse and The Twilight Saga: Breaking Dawn – Part 1 and Part 2.
 In 2009, Rathbone played Jeremy in S. Darko.
 In addition to that role, he won kudos for his performance as a serial killer on Criminal Minds.
 Rathbone played the role of Sokka in The Last Airbender, a 2010 film based on the animated series.
-On an added production and marketing budget of 280 million dollars the movie was a commercial failure.
-The movie was also universally panned by critics.
-Among the criticism was the casting of Rathbone, whose character drew inspiration from the Inuit.
-Rathbone himself is not of Inuit descent.

 Rathbone formerly performed in a funk band called 100 Monkeys with two friends whom he met in high school at Interlochen Arts Academy, Ben Graupner and Ben Johnson, as well as close friends Jerad Anderson and M. Lawrence Abrams ("Uncle Larry").
 Jackson plays the guitar, bass, drums, keyboard, mandolin, trumpet, harmonica and is on vocals.
 The band released three albums in 2009.
 In December 2009, 100 Monkeys began a 100-city tour that took them to nearly every state in the US by mid-2010.
 The band continued to tour into 2011 to coincide with the release of their new album, Liquid Zoo, which was released in June.
 The band headed overseas for their first international dates in winter 2011.

 Rathbone appeared in an episode of No Ordinary Family on November 9, 2010.
 In November 2010, it was reported he had been cast in the Warner Premiere and Dolphin Entertainment action comedy web series Aim High alongside Aimee Teegarden.
 The show in which he portrays Nick Green, a high school junior who's just starting a new school year as one of the country's 64 highly trained teenage operatives, premiered on October 18, 2011, on Facebook being the first "social series" ever created.

-In May 2011, Rathbone began shooting Live at the Foxes Den, a film in which he plays the lead role of lawyer Bobby Kelly.
-In November 2014, Rathbone joined the cast of Pali Road.
-Rathbone has a production company, PatchMo Entertainment, and a record company, Happy Jack Records.